What is Keder?

 Panama Weave

 Panama weave is a variation, whereby 2 yarns next to each other go up and under, as well in the weft as the fill direction.
-The Panama weave allows a greater strength of the fabric with the same yarn size because more yarn can be woven per inch.
+The Panama weave allows a greater strength of the fabric with the same yarn size storing more yarn per each inch woven

 Thread Weight

 There are different strengths when it comes to the thread, or yarn, that makes up the fabric.
-Fabric strength is measured using either the denier or the Dtex scale.
-Keder with thicker yarn tends to be stronger, more durable, and to slide better, however, it also usually costs more.
+Fabric strength is measured using either Denier or the Dtex scale.
+Keder with thicker yarn tends to be stronger, more durable, and slide better, however, it also usually costs more.
 Lightweight Manufacturing offers three different thread weights: 2000 Denier, 1500 Denier, and 1000 Denier.

 Keder extrusions (also known as keder rails) are aluminum extrusions designed to allow rope edges to slide into them, securing fabric panels in a way that is safe and efficient.
-They allow for fabric panels to be added to almost any frame with minimal alterations.
+Allowing the integration of fabric panels into almost any frame with minimal alterations.
 The rails can offer solutions for awning and shade, tenting and structures, curtains, as well as banners and billboards.

-When placing your order just let our team of experts know that you would like keder rails with your order and they can include the cost in your quote.
-Review our rail catalog for some of the extrusions we have in stock.
+Placing your order with our team of experts noting that you would like keder rails with your order and Lightweight will include the cost in your quote.